How Much Freedom Does An Effectiveness Metric Really Have?: Conclusion

 \section{Conclusion}

 We have described {\IPSO}, a mechanism for comparing two SERPs that is based on fundamental ordering criteria that apply to every plausible effectiveness metric.
 While {\IPSO} is not itself a metric, and does not generate effectiveness scores, it can nevertheless be used as input to the Sign test and hence derive a $p$ value when two systems are being compared over a set of topics.
-That is, {\IPSO} can be used to provide evidence that a measured relationship in a challenger-vs-champion experiment holds not just for the chosen metric -- which for experimental fidelity reasons should always be selected (and/or parameterized) based on the user characteristics that are anticipated for that type of search -- but for all other metrics as well.
-In particular, a System~$A$ versus System~$B$ comparison]using a chosen metric $M(\cdot)$ in which $M(A)-M(B)<0$ with statistical confidence that is accompanied by an {\IPSO}-based significance outcome that also favors System $B$ is a much stronger result than one based solely on the metric alone.
-An augmented evaluation of the suggested type is a more powerful demonstration of generality than is possible with a table employing even multiple current effectiveness metrics.
+That is, {\IPSO} can be used to provide evidence that a measured relationship in a challenger-vs-champion experiment holds not just for the chosen metric -- which for experimental fidelity reasons should always be selected (and/or parameterized) based on the user characteristics that are anticipated for that type of search -- but (subject to the limitations we have noted) for other metrics as well.
+In particular, a System~$A$ versus System~$B$ comparison]using a chosen metric $M(\cdot)$ in which $M(A)-M(B)<0$ with statistical confidence that is accompanied by an {\IPSO}-based significance outcome that also favors System $B$ is a stronger result than one based solely on the metric alone, and an augmented evaluation of the suggested type may be a more powerful demonstration of generality than is possible with a table employing multiple different effectiveness metrics.

-The new {\IPSO} mechanism also has a number of limitations, of course.
+The new {\IPSO} mechanism also has limitations, of course.
 First is the need to understand that it is a comparison tool, not a metric than can be used to score runs.
 It does not provide a numeric value that tells you how good a SERP is in isolation, and even when it says that one SERP is ``not inferior'' to another, it cannot quantify the extent of the possible superiority.
 Nor can it indicate how close to being ``perfect'' any particular run is.
 For those tasks, a metric is required, meaning that a specific user model must also have been selected.
+As noted earlier, care is also required when interpreting the {\IPSO}-derived $p$ values.
+Any significance observed relates to the null hypothesis $|\NS|=|\NI|$, and not to the more targeted hypothesis that ``System~$A$ and System~$B$ have the same performance when measured using metric $M(\cdot)$''.